cabforum/smime/SBR.md

 1. at least every twelve months; and
 2. within 24 hours after revoking a Subordinate CA Certificate.

-If the OCSP responder receives a request for the status of a certificate serial number that is "unused", then the responder SHOULD NOT respond with a "good" status.
+If the OCSP responder receives a request for the status of a Certificate serial number that is "unused", then the responder SHOULD NOT respond with a "good" status.
 If the OCSP responder is for a CA that is not Technically Constrained in line with [Section 7.1.5](#715-name-constraints), the responder MUST NOT respond with a "good" status for such requests.

 The CA SHOULD monitor the OCSP responder for requests for "unused" serial numbers as part of its security response procedures.

-A certificate serial number within an OCSP request is one of the following three options:
+A Certificate serial number within an OCSP request is one of the following three options:

 1. "assigned" if a Certificate with that serial number has been issued by the Issuing CA, using any current or previous key associated with that CA subject; or
 2. "reserved" if a Precertificate [RFC6962] with that serial number has been issued by